werf/kubedog/doc/usage.md

 ![Kubedog multitrack CLI demo](https://raw.githubusercontent.com/werf/werf-demos/master/kubedog/kubedog-multitrack-cmd.gif)

 Multitracker can be used in CI/CD deploy pipeline to make sure that some set of resources is ready or done before proceeding deploy process.
 In this mode kubedog gives a reasonable error message and ensures to exit with non-zero error code if something wrong with the specified resources.
-By default kubedog will fail fast giving user fast feedback about failed resources.
+By default, kubedog will fail fast giving user fast feedback about failed resources.

 ### More multitracker demos